Asymptotic Theory and Sequential Testing for Adaptive Bandits: Introduction

-Motivated by these challenges under sublinear information and non-i.i.d sequence with cross-arm correlations, we develop a Urn Bandit (UNB) process and it integrates the reinforcement mechanism of urn probabilistic models with multi-armed bandit principles by using the multivariate hypergeometric sampling distribution to generate the weight vector of arms selection.
-For accommodating simultaneous adaptive allocation and sequential test, we consider some combinations of expected rewards with a developed UNB process.
+Motivated by challenges arising from sublinear sample sizes and non-i.i.d. reward sequences with cross-arm dependence, we develop an Urn Bandit (UNB) process.
+The UNB integrates the reinforcement mechanism of probabilistic urn models with multi-armed bandit principles by using multinomial sampling to generate the arm-selection vectors.
+To accommodate simultaneous adaptive allocation and sequential testing, we consider sequential inference on functions of expected rewards under the developed UNB process.
 Specifically, we consider testing hypotheses of the form